Proceeds vs Profit: How Much Will I Make Selling My House?

 How long do you need to be in a house to make money?

-According to Allen, due to inflation over the past three to five years, many homeowners move within 12 months of buying their home.
+According to Allen, due to inflation over the past three years, many homeowners move within 12 months of buying their home.
 “They still make money,” he says.
 It’s all about supply and demand.

 What are the most common closing costs on a house?

-You can almost certainly count on paying the real estate agent commission, which typically ranges from 5% to 6%, with 50% going to each agent.
+You can almost certainly count on paying the real estate agent commission, which typically ranges from 3%–6%.
 You’ll also be on the hook for the mortgage payoff amount on the house you just sold, assuming you had a mortgage on it.
-While some may not apply to each transaction and almost everything can be negotiated, other commons closings costs can include:

 Bottom Line: How much can I sell my house for?